stelzch/zotero.koplugin/README.md

 You can also **long-press** on items.
 The action depends on what type of item is selected:
 - Collection: Show a dialog which allows you to set this collection as an offline collection.
-- Item: Show a list of *all* (supported) attachments of this item
+- Item: Show bibliographical information for the item as well as abstract and tags and a list of *all* (supported) attachments of this item

-You can **search** the databse by clicking on the magnifying glass icon in the top left corner.
+You can **search** the database by clicking on the magnifying glass icon in the top left corner.

 **Note:** you can associate this 'Browse' action with a gesture by going to 'Top Menu -> Settings (cogwheel) -> Taps and gestures -> Gesture manager'